-Wacom Tablets Description
+Wacom Tablets Price in Pakistan

 In the age of digital media drawing out landscapes and characters is a regular part of the art sphere now.
-There was a time when not many artists undertook a digital side of drawing or painting, but now there are so many who are brilliant at it!
+There was a time when not many artists undertook a digital side of drawing or painting, but now there are so many who are brilliant at it.
 With a host of them using a Wacom Tablet, the basic digital drawing tool used to interface with a virtual canvas on Photoshop, Illustrator or any other host of programs designed for the new age artist.

-One thing that an artist needs to get used to is the way the stylus glides over the surface of all these tablets it can be a bit annoying to begin with and there are stickers that add texture akin to a paper so you have some resistance but still it takes some getting used to.
+One thing that an artist needs to get used to is the way the stylus glides over the surface of all these tablets it can be a bit annoying to begin with.
+There are stickers for the drawing surface that add texture akin to a paper so you have some frictional resistance but still it takes some getting used to.
 Wacom has also thought about this and introduced a version that you can clip a paper onto and draw, the sensors below transfer the image onto the computer for you to play around with digitally.
-But all this takes some getting used to and when you really start to feel the art form you will realise how much more this can open up to you from just basic graphic design to character design for complex game and movies!
+This range is called the Wacom Intuos Pro Paper.
+All this takes some getting used to and when you really start to feel the art form you will realise how much more this can open up to you, from just basic graphic design to character design for complex games and movies.